Thank you for your interest in submitting work to Apollon.

 What happens once an essay is submitted to Apollon?

-When an essay arrives, it is read by one or more of Apollon's editors - Jason Cohen, Apollon student staff, or another faculty mentor.
+When an essay arrives, it is read by one or more of Apollon's editors.
 They decide whether or not an essay is appropriate for Apollon, and, if so, if the piece is ready to be sent out to an undergraduate reviewer.
 The editors may occasionally make a request for revisions before sending an essay out to a reviewer if they find it promising but in need of more development.

 Who reviews the essays?